 - Urban Affairs

-MET IS 308: Exploring Philosophy through Film: Knowledge, Ethics, & Personal Identity
+MET IS 308: Exploring Philosophy through Film: Knowledge, Ethics, and Personal Identity

 This introduction to philosophy revolves around selected films and related texts that provoke serious reflection on issues of knowledge, ethics, and personal identity.
 The main objective of the course is to provide an introduction to the nature of philosophical inquiry and analysis by exposing the student to specific philosophical problems and issues.
-By focusing on film as the visual and narrative medium in which these problems and issues emerge, the student will also consider the ways in which art (with the focus here being on cinematic art) can represent and embody philosophical questions, ideas, and positions.
-Related objectives include the development of critical thinking and writing skills as well as the cultivation of the student's appreciation of film as an art form.
+By focusing on film as the visual and narrative medium in which these problems and issues emerge, the student will also consider the ways in which art can represent and embody philosophical questions, ideas, and positions.
+Effective Fall 2018, this course fulfills a single unit in each of the following BU Hub areas: Philosophical Inquiry and Life's Meanings, Ethical Reasoning, Critical Thinking.

 MET IS 312: Food Stuff: A Taste of Biology